-In this article, I'll outline common ways community members manage their IBS symptoms and help you decide if and when you should start the Low FODMAP Diet.
+In this article, I'll outline common ways IBS community members manage their IBS symptoms and help you decide if and when you should start the Low FODMAP Diet.

-1. Find a FODMAP Trained Dietitian
+1. Find a FODMAP-trained dietitian

 Sleep hygiene isn't just about how much sleep you get.
-It's also about the quality.
+It's also about quality.
 Making sure you get enough high-quality sleep for your body can keep your digestive system functioning at it's best.
-So, it's important to take time to make sure you're sleeping for the right amount of time and in the right environment for you.
+So it's important to take time to make sure you're sleeping for the right amount of time and in the right environment for you.
 You can learn more about improving your sleep hygiene here.

 Contrary to popular opinion, looking for dietary triggers doesn't necessarily start with the Low FODMAP Diet.
 Because the low FODMAP program is so restrictive (and when done improperly can damage your gut bacteria), unless your health care team says otherwise, you'll want to investigate these common triggers first.

-Get Enough of the Right Fibre
+Get enough of the right fibre

-When you're experiencing digestive issues, make sure you take a close look at these general gut irritants:
+When you're experiencing chronic digestive issues, make sure you take a close look at these general gut irritants:

-- Artificial Sweeteners
+- Artificial sweeteners

-- Spicy Foods
+- Spicy foods

-- Greasy or Overly Processed Foods
+- Greasy or overly processed foods

-Natural Diuretics and Laxatives
+Natural diuretics and laxatives

 Some of the foods we eat every day are natural diuretics and laxatives which can lead to diarrhea.
 Try removing these from your diet for a few weeks to see if your symptoms improve.

-4. Start the Low FODMAP Diet
+4. Starting the low FODMAP diet

 These are all important pieces of the puzzle, and the more you know about the inner workings of your IBS, the more efficient you'll be at managing it when you find the right tools for your toolbox.

 If you or your healthcare team suspect you're IBS is triggered by sneaky FODMAPs, it might be time to start the Low FODMAP Diet.

 If your IBS diagnosis has left you with more questions than answers, you may be wondering what your next steps should be.
 If you can, try to find a FODMAP trained dietitian.
-They can help point you toward the most likely culprits in your diet and let you know when if and when to start the Low FODMAP Diet.
+They can help point you toward the most likely culprits in your diet and let you know when if and when to start the low FODMAP diet.
 Try making some lifestyle changes to improve areas of your life that may trigger or worsen your symptoms.
 Check your diet for common gut irritants, diuretics and laxatives, and common triggers like dairy, wheat, and gums.
 If that doesn't quite do the trick, take the information you've learned so far and dive into the Low FODMAP Diet.